That1M8Head/dwm-hackerman/README.md

 This is a fork of [suckless dwm](http://suckless.org/dwm) made to look like the ultimate hackerman desktop.

+You need to either install the [Source Code Pro](https://fonts.adobe.com/fonts/source-code-pro) font or edit `config.h` with your choice of font and recompile.

 ### Standard dwm README
 ```
 dwm - dynamic window manager